-Since a number of participants in the non-sprinting sample still had considerable experience in other sports, we wondered whether sports expertise defined more broadly may moderate the temporal order judgment bias for the different movement types.
+moderate the temporal-order judgement bias for the different movement types.
 To explore this, we recoded our sample according to their general sports expertise.
-Every participant who trained consistently for a certain sport at least 4 times per week was coded as an "athlete".
-Most of these participants participated in team-sports that involved sprinting and running such as football, rugby, volleyball and netball.
-There were, however, three participants who performed sports at a competitive level but whose primary sport did not involve a significant element of running (i.e., a dancer, a mixed martial arts and ballet performer and a competitive horse rider).
-We decided to keep these three participants in the athlete sample because we deemed it likely that these participants also incorporated running into their general health, training and exercise regime (which we did not assess and cannot determine retrospectively).
-Additionally, their primary sports are extremely posture-oriented which may increase these participants' perceptual sensitivity to body postures in general.
+Every participant who trained consistently for a certain sport at least four times per week was coded as an "athlete."
+Most of these participants participated in team-sports that involved sprinting and running such as football, rugby, volleyball, and netball.
+There were, however, three participants who performed sports at a competitive level but whose primary sport did not involve a significant element of running (i.e., a dancer, a mixed martial arts and ballet performer, and a competitive horse rider).
+We decided to keep these three participants in the athlete sample because we deemed it likely that these participants also incorporated running into their general health, training, and exercise regime (which we did not assess and cannot determine retrospectively).
+In addition, their primary sports are extremely posture-oriented which may increase these participants' perceptual sensitivity to body postures in general.
 Therefore, we felt that these three participants fitted in better with the athlete sample than the non-athlete sample.
 This resulted in a more even split of our sample with 22 participants assigned to the athlete and non-athlete groups, respectively.
-For this recoded sample, we re-computed the $2 \times 2 \times 2$ mixed ANOVA which confirmed the main effect of scrambling, F(1,42)=10.28, p=.003, $\eta_p^2 = .20$ .
-In addition, the analysis showed an interaction effect between movement type and sports expertise, F(1,42)=5.85, p=.02, $\eta_p^2 = .12$ .
-Figure 4 shows that this interaction effect seems to be mainly driven by the fact that athletes showed overall larger temporal order judgment biases in the expected direction in the sprint condition than non-athletes.
-Surprisingly, this seems to be true for both unscrambled and scrambled sprinting images, suggesting that athletes might still have been able to detect some features in the scrambled pictures that indicated movement order (see Discussion for more information).
+For this recoded sample, we re-computed the $2 \times 2 \times 2$ mixed ANOVA which confirmed the main effect of scrambling, F(1, 42)=10.28, p=.003, $\eta_p^2$ = .20.
+In addition, the analysis showed an interaction effect between movement type and sports expertise, F(1, 42)=5.85, p=.02, $\eta_p^2=.12$ .
+Figure 4 shows that this interaction effect seems to be mainly driven by the fact that athletes showed overall larger temporal-order judgement biases in the expected direction in the sprint condition than non-athletes.
+Surprisingly, this seems to be true for both unscrambled and scrambled sprinting images, suggesting that athletes might still have been able to detect some features in the scrambled pictures that indicated movement order (see "Discussion" for more information).

-The finding that temporal order judgment biases were generally larger for athletes than non-athletes for images in the sprint condition may thus provide some tentative evidence for the notion that the size of the temporal order judgment bias may be mediated by more general motor and/or perceptual familiarity with the running movement.
+The finding that temporal-order judgement biases were generally larger for athletes than non-athletes for images in the sprint condition may thus provide some tentative evidence for the notion that the size of the temporal-order judgement bias may be mediated by more general motor and/or perceptual familiarity with the running movement.
 The main effects of movement type (p=.07) and sports expertise (p=.25) were not significant.
-There were no other significant interaction effects (all p>.31).
+There were no other significant interaction effects (all p > .31).